Think feet first: pronation, arch types, and the gait cycle explained

 Each gait cycle phase applies pressure to distinct parts of the foot and distributes shock upward across the rest of the body in different ways.
 No two people walk the same way, and small variations in any phase of your unique gait cycle can have a substantial impact through the kinetic chain.

 So where does this all lead us?
 The complexity of each foot and the intricate mechanisms of walking are proof positive that custom molding insoles are key for better arch support.
 Pronators and supinators alike require support to keep the foot in its optimal aligned position, treating and preventing aches and pains across the rest of the body.
-Whether your arch is high, low, or medium, an insole that fits properly will prevent unnatural movement of the foot while you’re in motion during your unique gait cycle.
+Whether your arch is high, low, or medium, an insole like Fulton that fits properly will prevent unnatural movement of the foot while you’re in motion during your unique gait cycle.
 No matter your pronation tendencies, arch type, or gait style, you’ll likely benefit from added support that molds to your unique foot and step.
+Learn more about Fulton.